 If you are going to leave the hose on the surface then you will use yard staples to hold it in place.
 If you decide to bury it then you will need to dig a trench about 4” – 8” deep and 12” – 18” away from your home’s foundation.

 Your home’s foundation is its most important system, because without a good foundation, you do not or will not have a home for long, so you must protect the foundation.
 Setting up a foundation watering system is a do-it-yourself project that can be completed in a weekend, and a system that is properly set up and maintained will help to protect your home’s foundation for many years.
 If your home is built on a slab-on-grade foundation, and the soil is expansive clay, then this is one of the most important DIY projects that you can undertake.
 It will help to preserve your home’s foundation and its value for years to come.
-If you have any questions about foundations, settling up a watering system or home inspections in general, please feel free to contact us.
+If you have any questions about foundations or how to water your foundation, please leave a comment or reach out to me.